Star Wars: Aftermath trilogy: Critical reception

-Aftermath debuted at No. 4 on The New York Times Best Seller list, and No. 4 on USA Today best seller list.
 IGN's Jared Petty awarded the novel a score of 5.9 out of ten, saying "Star Wars: Aftermath is a well-written but ultimately disappointing first look into the post-Endor galaxy."

 Aftermath: Life Debt (2016)

 Star Wars: Aftermath: Life Debt is the second novel in Wendig's Aftermath trilogy.
 It was published by Del Rey Books on July 12, 2016.

 Plot

 Former Rebel Alliance pilot Norra Wexley, her teenage son Temmin, the Zabrak bounty hunter Jas Emari, the former Imperial officer Sinjir Rath Velus, and the SpecForces officer Jom Barell have become a ragtag team working to collect Imperials whom the New Republic wants to bring to justice.
 Fresh from their latest mission, the team is asked by General Leia Organa to find her husband Han Solo, who has gone missing during a personal mission to free the Wookiees on the enslaved planet Kashyyyk.
 The group finds Han and helps him free an imprisoned Chewbacca and a score of longtime Imperial prisoners—among them Norra's husband, Brentin.

 Under the secret guidance of the deceased Emperor Palpatine's former advisor, Gallius Rax, Grand Admiral Rae Sloane works to consolidate the remnants of the Empire's forces.
 Rax reveals the existence of an extensive Imperial fleet, and gathers a selective group of former imperials to form his "Shadow Council".
 Though their goals seem aligned, Sloane becomes increasingly distrustful of Rax as she begins to discover the extent of his machinations.

 With the last minute aid of Leia, Wedge Antilles, and Admiral Ackbar, Han's team frees Kashyyyk from Imperial rule.
 Meanwhile, as the New Republic celebrates the liberation of the prisoners, Rax's insidious plan comes to fruition.
 Brainwashed to kill, Brentin and the other prisoners suddenly attack Chancellor Mon Mothma and other New Republic political and military targets, as well as civilians.
 Disgusted by Rax's tactics and realizing that her attaché Adea Rite is under his command, Sloane flees.
 Injured by Norra, she aligns herself with Brentin, who is desperate to avenge himself on Rax.
 They find Rax as he arrives at his homeworld of Jakku with his fleet.